Azure/azure-powershell/src/StackAdmin/Azs.InfrastructureInsights.Admin/Help/Azs.InfrastructureInsights.Admin.md

 Get the regions health status.
 Azure Stack currently only supports a single region.

 ### [Get-AzsResourceHealth](Get-AzsResourceHealth.md)
-Get the health for resources under a service.
+Get the health of a Resource.

 ### [Get-AzsServiceHealth](Get-AzsServiceHealth.md)
-Get the health of services.
+Get the heath of a Service.